-The Department of Education, through the ECU Grants Program, provides grant funding to contribute towards one-off projects which aim to meet the needs of the Tasmanian education and care sector and/or community.
+The Department for Education, Children and Young People, through the ECU Grants Program, provides grant funding to contribute towards one-off projects which aim to meet the needs of the Tasmanian education and care sector and/or community.

 Although recent projects have focussed on the development of resources for the Tasmanian education and care sector, Project Grants are not limited to this type of project.
 The scope of the Projects funding area is intentionally broad, as this enables the ECU to support a range of projects to address identified needs within the Tasmanian education and care sector as they emerge over time.The broad scope of this funding area also enables the ECU to source professional development for educators or other programs to address issues and guidance requirements identified through consideration of Tasmanian sector data.